The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 Assembly can take anywhere from 30 minutes to 1 hour and only requires 1 person.

-WaterRower was kind and smart enough to provide a video to make setup as easy as possible.
+WaterRower provides the following video to make setup as easy as possible.
 The video says it is for the WaterRower A1 but it is the same assembly as the GX.

 Pros and Cons